FAQ: Cold & Flu Symptoms in Adults, and More

 • I have a cold or the flu, how long will I be contagious?

-If you catch the flu, you’re contagious for 1 to 2 days before you start to show symptoms and for up to 5 to 7 days after becoming sick.
+If you catch the flu, you’re contagious for 1 to 2 days before you start to show symptoms and as long as you have the symptoms.
 That means you may be able to pass on the flu to someone before you know you are sick as well as while you are sick.

 As for a cold, you are most contagious for the first 2 or 3 days.
 A cold is usually not contagious after the first week.